 7. Stand eye-to-eye with vipers at the Snake Temple.
 Perhaps the only one of its kind in the world, the Snake Temple is a Buddhist temple with a population of resident pit vipers (the poisonous variety).
 It is believed that the snakes made the temple their sanctuary as development in the surrounding hills destroyed their habitat.
 The wardens say that the constant smoke from burning incense renders the snakes harmless, making them a great photo opportunity!

 9. Immerse yourself in Penang’s colonial past with a visit to one of the beautifully-restored heritage buildings.
 The most famous venue for an afternoon high tea, complete with piping hot scones, is the Eastern & Oriental (E&O) Hotel.
 You can also drop by the hotel’s pub for a pint – famous people who’ve been here include Noel Coward, Somerset Maugham, Rudyard Kipling and Charlie Chaplin!
 A short walk up the road is The Mansion, another stunning heritage building.
 There’s a lovely restaurant as well as a lounge and bar in the gardens with beautiful views of Penang harbour.
-Just outside Georgetown and surrounded by gorgeous, ancient-looking trees, is Suffolk House, the former residence of Sir Francis Light, the founder of the British settlement in Penang in the 18th century.
+Just outside Georgetown and surrounded by gorgeous, ancient-looking trees, is Suffolk House, a mansion built on the site of the former residence of Sir Francis Light, the founder of the British settlement in Penang in the 18th century.
 You can have a meal at the restaurant or take a tour of the stately mansion.

 10. Take a ride on Malaysia’s oldest ferry service to Butterworth and back for gorgeous views of Georgetown.
 This ferry service has been operating since 1920.
 Its importance diminished somewhat when the Penang Bridge opened in 1985.
 However, the ferries are deemed a national treasure and remain popular with the locals.